1917 San Salvador earthquake: Impact

-An area 30–40 km west of San Salvador volcano sustained the greatest damage from the initial earthquake.
-San Salvador and the region to the north, including around the volcano were devastated by the aftershock.
-At least 1,050 people died and many were injured.
-The towns of Santa Tecla, San Julián, Sacacoyo, Tepecoyo, Ateos, Caluco and San Vicente sustained significant damage.
-Hundreds of people died in San Salvador.
+An area 30–40 km west of San Salvador volcano experienced the greatest damage from the initial earthquake.
+San Salvador and the region to the north, including around the volcano, were devastated by the aftershock.
+At least 1,050 people died and many were injured; several hundred deaths occurred in San Salvador.
+The towns of Santa Tecla, San Julián, Sacacoyo, Tepecoyo, Ateos, Caluco and San Vicente were also badly damaged.
+It was the deadliest earthquake in El Salvador until another earthquake struck San Salvador in 1986.

 In the towns of Armenia and Quezaltepeque, 40 people were killed and over 100 were injured.
 Damage in San Salvador was severe; described as "80 out of every 100 homes" levelled.
-The business district of San Salvador was incinerated by fires.
+The business district of San Salvador was also incinerated by fires.
 Out of the 9,000 homes in San Salvador, only 200 remained standing.
 All government buildings with the exception of the national theater and palace withstood the earthquake.
 Hospitals, university buildings, schools, and other public buildings were razed.
 The National Palace, National Press building, President Residence and banks were also devastated.
-Surviving buildings eventually toppled during the second major earthquake at 19:30.
+Surviving buildings eventually toppled during the large aftershock.
 In addition to damaged buildings, the local coffee plantations were ruined.
-The earthquake was experienced by Colombian poet, Porfirio Barba-Jacob, who documented it in a book and the local newspaper Diario del Salvador.
+The Colombian poet, Porfirio Barba-Jacob, experienced the earthquake and documented it in a book and the local newspaper Diario del Salvador.

+The aftershock in 1919 also caused heavy damage and casualties in San Esteban, Cisneros, and Concepción districts of San Salvador.
+About 100 people died, 400 were injured and another 1,000 became homeless.